 This little talk session had the performers discussing the concert experience and generally just sharing their thoughts and feelings.
 Argonavis’ drummer Shohei Hashimoto even explicitly thanked everyone who was watching the livestream from abroad, saying “Thank you” in Japanese, Chinese, German, Korean, French, and English.
-Funnily enough, when speaking French, he accidentally said “Bonsoir (good evening)” instead.
+Funnily enough, when speaking French, he instead accidentally said “Bonsoir (good evening)”.

 As a final goodbye, the cast joined in for one last song, AAside.
 A true spectacle to behold where a total of 14 people were performing together for a delightful conclusive act.

 As this being my first concert (livestream) I’ve experienced with “ARGONAVIS from BanG Dream!”, I sure was impressed by their professionalism, being able to stay perfectly in character and giving a splendid performance at the same time.

 With each band having their own identity and concept, the concert was able to offer a varied show and brought out different moods and emotions.

 Without a doubt, I’m a bigger fan now than I was yesterday and really come to appreciate their music even more!

 - Ameagari no Sakamichi (雨上がりの坂道)

 - Hoshi ga Hajimaru (星がはじまる)

 - Run Gun Run (ランガンラン)